The Portugal Masters 2017

 While we can’t say for certain who will be playing come September, it’s likely Harrington will be back defending his crown.
 Other probable competitors include last year’s runner-up Andy Sullivan, who has enjoyed good success at the Portugal Masters, winning the tournament in 2015. Álvaro Quirós, Robert Rock, Anthony Wall, Raphaël Jacquelin and Marcel Siem are also among those who enjoy playing at the tournament – never missing a cut in all 10 editions.

 What we do know is that the Portugal Masters is a pivotal competition for a lot of players on the PGA European Tour.
 The event is the penultimate tournament of the regular season; meaning that chances are quickly running out for those attempting to play their way into the top 60 – where a place on the Final Series in the Race to Dubai looms.
-Players who have yet to win enough money to secure their playing privileges for the following season will also be present, competing for their PGA European Tour lives.
+Players who have yet to win enough money to secure their playing privileges for the following season will also be present, as they compete for their PGA European Tour lives.